Skull the Slayer

 Skull the Slayer (James Patrick Scully) is a character appearing in American comic books published by Marvel Comics.
 The character debuted in his own book in August 1975.

+Creation

+The idea of Skull the Slayer came to Marv Wolfman in 1973, while working as an assistant editor for DC Comics.
+Wolfman stated the basic concept:

 Publication history

 Skull the Slayer had his own ongoing series starting in August 1975, which ran for eight issues.
 He appeared later in Quasar, Fantastic Four, X-Men, and Squadron Supreme series.